 Moda Health reserves the right to monitor telephone conversations and e-mail communications between its employees and its customers for legitimate business purposes as determined by Moda Health.
-The monitoring is to ensure the quality and accuracy of the service provided by employees of Moda Health to their customers.

 This handbook may be changed or replaced at any time, by OEBB or Moda Health, without the consent of any member.
 The most current handbook is available on myModa, accessed through the Moda Health website.
 All plan provisions are governed by OEBB's policy with Moda Health.
 This handbook may not contain every plan provision.